mdklatt/serial-php/doc/tutorial.md

 ## DateTime Fields ##

-A `DateTimeField` can be used for converting data to a `DateTime` object.
-For the sample data, the date and time fields can be treated as a single `DateTime` single field.
-A `DatetimeField` must be initialized with a PHP [date format string][1].
-Make sure the default [time zone][2] has been set.
+A `DateTimeField` can be used for converting data to a [`DateTime`][1] object.
+For the sample data, the date and time fields can be treated as a combined `DateTime` field.
+Make sure the default [time zone][2] has been set before using any PHP date/time functions or classes.

+A `DatetimeField` must be initialized with a PHP [date format string][3] that will be used to format output.
+Due to PHP 5.2 limitations, this format is not used to parse input; *all date/time input must be compatible with the DateTime constructor*.

     date_default_timezone_set('UTC');
     $sample_fields = array(